maxsteenbergen/pebble-icons/README.md

 # Pebble
-> A free funky formalicious icon set for React (& plain ol' SVG)
+> A free funky formalicious icon set for React (& plain ol' SVG & PNG)

 Pebble has been sitting on my shelf for a very long time.
 There's no real demographic or target use case for this set:
 it's mainly intended as a counterpart to all the clean, geometric sets out there.
 Sometimes, your design could use a little fun(k): that's where Pebble comes in.

 ## How to use Pebble
-Pebble is offered as plain SVG, or as React components (built with [SVGR](https://react-svgr.com/)).
+Pebble is offered as plain SVG, PNG, or as React components (built with [SVGR](https://react-svgr.com/)).
 Either clone the repo, or install it with Yarn:

 ```
 yarn add pebble-icons